kumar406/348-Project/README.md

 * Usage of prepared statements in JS for search queries
 * Indexes on certain columns to support faster searching
 * Concurrency control, Isolation Levels, and Transaction Types on queries
+* ORM for creation of tables using the 'sequelize' package